Can You Drink Coffee with Braces? (Is It Advised by Doctors?)

 Worried about handing over your favorite daily caffeine fix as you are going for braces?
 Well, braces can be a significant contribution to your beautiful smile and oral health.

-However, this isn’t just a monetary investment as you have to go cold Turkey on some habits that may include drinking coffee and tea.
+However, this isn’t just a monetary investment as you have to go cold turkey on some habits that may include drinking coffee and tea.

 A lot of people are still unsure if they can have the caffeine dosage with the braces on.
 This post rounds up everything you need to know about coffee and braces.